brunv/Complete-NodeJS/README.md

 #### What we can easily do with Socket.io
 - Emit an event from server to cliente and vice-versa
-- Broadcast and event (this means that everybody receives it except the current user)
+- Broadcast an event (this means that everybody receives it except the current user)
 - Send acknowledgements when receiving something
 - Join a specific room